google-marketing-solutions/feedgen/README.md

-Afterwards, users should navigate to the **Config** worksheet to configure feed settings, Vertex AI API settings as well as settings to control the content generation using few-shot prompting; this is where they would select the best 3-10 samples from their own input feed as shown below to customise the model's responses towards their data.
+Afterwards, users should navigate to the **Config** worksheet to configure feed settings, Vertex AI API settings as well as settings to control the content generation.

 <img src='./img/config.png' alt='Config' />

+All available data is used to generate descriptions, while titles use few-shot prompting; a technique where users would select samples from their own input feed as shown below to customise the model's responses towards their data.
 To help with this process, FeedGen provides a utility Google Sheets formula:

 ```sql
 =FEEDGEN_CREATE_JSON_CONTEXT_FOR_ITEM('Input Feed'!A2)